gosia-barlik/memes-service/README.md

 ## Setup

 To run this application, you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-From your command line:
+From your command line type:

 ```bash
 # Clone this repository